 The report should be 2,000-2,500 words, typed and double spaced and thoroughly referenced using the Harvard system.
 For details on this please see the 'Cite it Right' study guide in the library written by Richard Pears and Graham Shields.
 Please note that the report is not to be written as an essay but in report form - i.e. the text is broken, using headings and subheadings, bullets, numbers, models, diagrams and images.
+It should, however, be written predominantly in paragraphs and not simply consist of bulleted statements.
 It should also use at least 2 academic texts - articles or books, not including the textbook, and should be informed by theory, models, academic analysis and examples.
-Deadline: Monday 7th October, to be handed in at the office in Harrington Gardens no later than 4 pm.
+Deadline: Wednesday 16th February, to be handed in at the Student Affairs Office in Harrington Gardens no later than 4.00 pm.